mcore1976/antispy-jammer/README.md

 Files "main4.c"/"main5.c"  are using Digital to Analog Converter for FM 25kHz signal modulation only , while files "main7.c"/"main8.c" are using random PWM and amplitude modulation to generate the noise (in test main7.c/main8.c work better than main4.c/main5.c files).
 If using files with AM modulation please tune signal gain using potentiometer not to get it distorted.

-The device can be powered from 2,7V - 5,5 V power source ( it can operate even directly from LiPol 3,7V battery, but remember the higher the voltage - the more output power you get ).
-The microcontroller ATTINY13 has its fuses set to operate with 9,6MHz internal clock while ATTINY85 has fuses set to operate on 16MHz clock.
+The microcontroller ATTINY13 has its fuses set to operate with 9,6MHz internal clock while ATTINY85 has fuses set to operate on 16MHz clock as in the Digispark module.

 History of version B of the jammer :